TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 >>>>>>>

-A proxy object uses a weakref callback so that when it gets garbage collected it deregisters itself from the manager which owns its referent.
+A proxy object uses a weakref callback so that when it gets garbage collected it deregisters itself kutoka the manager which owns its referent.

-A shared object gets deleted from the manager process when there are no longer any proxies referring to it.
+A shared object gets deleted kutoka the manager process when there are no longer any proxies referring to it.